Davidjinzb/DANAA/README.md

-# IMLAA
+# DANAA

-This Github repository is the IMLAA implementation code
+This Github repository is the DANAA implementation code

 # Requirements
 - python 3.6.13